 - 11.2.1.
 The District agrees to maintain schools and other work locations in a safe and sanitary condition, and shall not knowingly violate applicable provisions of state and federal laws relating to health, safety, and fire. - 11.2.2.
-During periods of extremely hot weather, unit members may, relocate their classes to a mutually agreed to location, upon approval of their site administrator or designees (approval shall not be reasonably withheld), from assigned rooms to shaded areas outside of the building or relocate their classes from portable buildings and other identified hot areas to a more comfortable room or facility on campus.

-At the request of either party, the District and the Association agree to meet annually to review existing District procedures pertaining to hot weather in order to ensure meaningful and concise plans.
+All schools shall have secure points of access and secure perimeters no later than December 31, 2024.
+In the event of a contracting/construction delay that prohibits a site from meeting the December 31, 2024 date, the District will provide the Association with an alternative timeline for completion. - 11.2.23.
+During periods of extremely hot weather, unit members may, relocate their classes to a mutually agreed to location, upon approval of their site administrator or designees (approval shall not be reasonably withheld), from assigned rooms to shaded areas outside of the building or relocate their classes from portable buildings and other identified hot areas to a more comfortable room or facility on campus. - At the request of either $p\underline{P}$ arty, the District and the Association agree to meet annually-to review existing District procedures pertaining to hot weather in order to ensure meaningful and concise plans. - 11.2.34.
+Air Conditioning, Air Quality, and Ventilation.

-- 11.2.3.
 The District is committed to providing air conditioning in all classrooms and educational support spaces.
 The District will install air conditioning in all classrooms and educational support spaces, with construction planned to begin before February 1, 2019.
 Except in extenuating circumstances, all schools that have air conditioning installed shall ensure that all classes, including physical education classes, will be accommodated in an air conditioned setting during periods of extremely hot weather.
-In extenuating circumstances, the site administrator will meet with the impacted unit members to determine alternative, safe teaching and learning conditions. - 11.2.4.
-School Site Maintenance.
-Unit members who have unresolved concerns with school site maintenance/custodial services shall complete an appropriate form to be developed by the Contract Administration Committee in consultation with the Director of Maintenance and Operations.
-The completed form shall be submitted to the Maintenance and Operations Department with copies to the principal or immediate supervisor and the Association.
+In extenuating circumstances, the site administrator will meet with the impacted unit members to determine alternative, safe teaching and learning conditions.